 Table 6 presents results of our preferred specification explaining conflicts with lagged values of openness (column 6 of Table 4).
 Column 1 reports benchmark estimates of logit estimates where the terms interacting both openness variables with bilateral distance are omitted.
 Note that the interaction term is important for bilateral trade, as the coefficient looses significance in its absence.
 However, it remains negative and significant in the LPM specification (see column 4).
 The effect of multilateral openness remains positive and significant without the interaction terms.
-Column 2 and 3 replace multilateral openness has a positive effect on the probability of going at war that is about 9 times larger than the initial estimate.
-The first step regressions of multilateral openness on each of the IVs have an \mathbb{R}^2 of 0.11 and 0.08 respectively with a t-stat around 50 in both cases, using robust standard errors clustered by dyad.
+Column 2 and 3 replace multilateral openness with predicted values from our two IVs, and shows that an exogenous increase in multilateral openness has a positive effect on the probability of going at war that is about 9 times larger than the initial estimate.
+The first step regressions of multilateral openness on each of the IVs have an R of 0.06 in both cases with a t-stat around 36 and 40 respectively, using robust standard errors clustered by dyad.
 Column 4 reports benchmark LPM estimates (multiplied by 100 for presentation purposes).
 All covariates' coefficients have the right sign and are significant at the 1% level.
 Instrumented regressions with IV1 and IV2, results of which are presented in the last two columns show exactly the same qualitative results as with the logit procedure.
 An exogenous increase of multilateral openness has a much larger than in the non-instrumented regression.